-Research Question 2: Trends in the Evidence-Base of Practice-Oriented Articles the strong public acceptance for the idea of evidence-based practice, as well as the growth in the body of related publications, I anticipated that the foundational quality of practice-oriented publications would improve over time.
+Research Question 2: Trends in the Evidence-Base of Practice-Oriented Articles

+The second research question addressed differences in quality in the publications by the four peer-reviewed sources from the first phase of data collection.
+Given the strong public acceptance for the idea of evidence-based practice, as well as the growth in the body of related publications, I anticipated that the foundational quality of practice-oriented publications would improve over time.